-The university may recognize the designation of certain faculty members to the honorary category of the emeritus faculty.
+The University may recognize the designation of certain faculty members to the honorary category of the emeritus faculty.
 When a faculty member retires under honorable conditions, the member may be entitled to emeritus status provided the faculty member has been in the service of the universities under the jurisdiction of the Board for at least ten years.
 When the faculty member retires, they will be permitted to be included in the emeritus group at the same rank that they held upon retirement, i.e., President emeritus, professor of history emeritus, etc., as the case may be.
 The emeritus status must be recommended by the President and approved by the Board.
 Appointment to this status does not entitle the faculty member to any monetary or other compensation.
+Emeritus faculty, however, may be granted privileges and access to services as deemed appropriate by the University.